rTorrent is a text-based torrent client, based on the libTorrent libraries from Unix.

 Left side menu

-The left side menu is designed to provide a quick info about loaded torrents.
+The left side menu is designed to provide quick info about loaded torrents.
 It provides information about the current state of loaded torrents.

 “All” – Sum of total loaded torrents